nickyfr33ze/BMFH/README.md

 # The Boy, The Mole, The Fox, and The Horse
 👦🏼🐭🦊🐴

+( I know it's a mouse and not a mole, it's close enough yeah? )

+---
-When you are having some imposter syndrome, feeling down, or having some troubling thoughts...
+When you have some imposter syndrome, feeling down, or having some troubling thoughts...

 Must be run with Python3 interpreter